Language selection

 Search

-Over the past decade, DFO has heard a growing sense of urgency and concern from Indigenous peoples, Indigenous organizations, partners and stakeholders about the state of wild Atlantic salmon.
+Over the past decade, DFO has heard a growing sense of urgency and concern from Indigenous peoples, Indigenous organizations, partners, and stakeholders about the state of wild Atlantic salmon.
 In response, the Government of Canada has committed to the development of a conservation strategy, to restore and rebuild wild Atlantic salmon populations and their habitats.
-Once complete, the WASCS will align conservation actions with the goal of the Wild Atlantic Salmon Conservation Policy, and adopt its guiding principles throughout its implementation.

 By working together, we can achieve better outcomes for Atlantic salmon, salmon habitat, and ecosystems.
-To this end, we will be creating new ways to engage and consult with Indigenous peoples, Indigenous organizations, partners and stakeholders, while respecting existing processes and obligations.
+To this end, DFO will be creating new ways to engage and consult with Indigenous peoples, Indigenous organizations, partners, and stakeholders, while respecting existing processes and obligations.

-Engagement and collaboration will help define the WASCS and support its future implementation.
-WASCS engagement is best described as an ongoing conversation, which started in summer 2021, will lead to the publication of the strategy itself, and will continue through the implementation.
+Engagement on the Strategy is best described as an ongoing conversation, which started in summer 2021 and will lead to the publication of the strategy itself.
+Once published, ongoing conversation and collaboration will continue over the lifetime of the Strategy.

 Early engagement

-Our engagement activities began in July 2021, with a series of bilateral discussions about Atlantic salmon conservations with Indigenous peoples, Indigenous organizations, partners and key stakeholders.
+Engagement activities began in July 2021, with a series of bilateral discussions about Atlantic salmon conservations with Indigenous peoples, Indigenous organizations, and key stakeholders.
 Discussions held during this early engagement period focused on the near-completion of the Wild Atlantic Salmon Conservation Policy Implementation Plan (2019-2021) and lessons learned throughout its implementation.
-These discussions were punctuated by the Federal election in October 2021, after which the Department resumed engagement activities empowered by the new Government of Canada commitment to formally develop a Wild Atlantic Salmon Conservation Strategy.

-Based on the feedback we received throughout our engagement process, we will develop the complete first draft of the WASCS.
-The complete first draft will be available for review and comment.
-A variety of other engagement opportunities will be made available to Indigenous people, Indigenous organizations, partners and stakeholders, to meet the obligations, needs and expectations of these groups.
+Based on what we heard from many months of engagement, DFO has completed the first draft of the Strategy.
+The complete first draft is now available for review and comment through the online engagement portal.
+A variety of other engagement opportunities may be made available to Indigenous people, Indigenous organizations, partners, and stakeholders, to meet the obligations, needs and expectations of these groups.

 Who is the focus of this engagement